hungweitseng/CS203-fa21-prefetcher/README.md

 ## Prefetcher starting points
 Here are some papers to get you thinking about different approaches to prefetching.
 You are not required to choose an algorithm from these papers, but they can provide some useful starting thoughts.
 Their bibliographies will provide pointer to other papers on the topic.

-- Spectral prefetcher: An effective mechanism for L2 cache prefetching
+- Spectral prefetcher: An effective mechanism for L2 cache prefetching http://prod.tinker.cc.gatech.edu/journal/spectral.pdf
-- A stateless, content-directed data prefetching mechanism
+- A stateless, content-directed data prefetching mechanism https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.442.3212&rep=rep1&type=pdf
-- Prefetching using Markov predictors
+- Prefetching using Markov predictors https://ieeexplore.ieee.org/document/752653/
-- Memory Prefetching Using Adaptive Stream Detection
+- Memory Prefetching Using Adaptive Stream Detection https://www.cs.utexas.edu/~lin/papers/micro06.pdf
-- Reducing memory latency via non-blocking and prefetching caches
+- Reducing memory latency via non-blocking and prefetching caches https://dl.acm.org/doi/10.1145/143371.143486

 ## Evaluation
 Your grade for the project will be based on your write up the prefetcher you implemented.
 The performance of your prefetcher is less important than your discussion of how the prefetcher works and why it performs the way it does.

 ## Compilation and Execution Environment:
 Your simulator should be written in either C or C++.
-It should compile and run on a Red Hat Enterprise Linux machine using gcc (if written in C) or g++ (for C++) version 3.4.6.
-CSE grad students have access to this type of environment by using one of the computers in the APE lab.
-More info on accessing the APE lab computers can be found here.
-For those who cannot access these computers (likely CSE undergrads and ECE students), you can request access by filling out the form located here.
+It should compile and run on a Red Hat Enterprise Linux machine using gcc (if written in C) or g++ (for C++).
+CSE grad students have access to this type of environment by using sledge.cs.ucr.edu.
+For those who cannot access these computers (likely CSE undergrads and ECE students), you can request access to CSE Systems.

-For those of you unfamiliar with developing in the linux environment, you can check out this basic tutorial on compiling using gcc (or g++).
-For those of you that are rusty with your C++, I would recommend this C++ reference site.
+For those of you unfamiliar with developing in the linux environment, you can check out this basic tutorial (https://www.classes.cs.uchicago.edu/archive/2017/winter/51081-1/LabFAQ/lab2/compile.html) on compiling using gcc (or g++).
+For those of you that are rusty with your C++, I would recommend this C++ reference site https://en.cppreference.com/w/.
 Of course, the webboard is also a good place for more specific questions.

 ## Fabulous PRIZES!!!
 The authors of the three top prefetcher (as measured by total run time) will receiver prizes.
 The prizes will be awarded in class on 12/1/2021.